DETAILED ACTION

 generate a confidence value associated with the installation accuracy determined for each of the one or more installed components (paras.
 [0122]-[0125] of Bellaish disclose using an inference model to generate quality indication values for installations of different types of concrete components (e.g., walls, ceilings, stairs, etc.) based on images of the concrete components; the quality indication values constitute confidence values associated with installation accuracy; for example, para.
 [0099] defines construction errors to include, for example, “concrete of low quality”, which would be indicated by the quality indication value generated by the inference model);

-if the confidence value is within a confidence value threshold range for a respective one or more installed components, identify the respective installed one or more installed components as being improperly installed, wherein the confidence value threshold range is selected based on a type of defect identified for each of the one or more installed components (Bellaish discloses that the threshold values or ranges are selected for the respective type of concrete component and that if the quality indication is within a quality value threshold range for the respective concrete component, the component is identified as improperly installed.
+if the confidence value is within a confidence value threshold range for a respective one or more installed components, identify the respective installed one or more installed components as being improperly installed, wherein the confidence value threshold range is selected based on a risk level associated with each of the one or more installed components (Bellaish discloses that the threshold values or ranges are selected for the respective type of concrete component and that if the quality indication is within a quality value threshold range for the respective concrete component, the component is identified as improperly installed.
 Para.
 [0125] discusses selecting thresholds for the respective concrete component types.
 Para.
 [0133] discusses comparing the quality indication values to the respective thresholds.
 Para.
 [0127] discloses that the threshold value for the different types of component can be based on a construction plan that identifies “minimal quality indication requirements” for the concrete components.
 The comparison of the quality indication value with the respective threshold value or a range delineated by the threshold, the installation is deemed to be improper or in error.
 Para.
 [0123] discusses training the inference model to determine the quality indication values for the concrete objects based on images of the objects that are in the ordinary condition and based on images of the objects having known defects (“segregation of the concrete, discoloration of the concrete, scaling of the concrete, crazing of the concrete, cracking of the concrete, curling of the concrete, etc.”).
-Since the purpose of identifying the quality indication values is so that they can be compared to threshold ranges that are selected to identify such defects, the threshold ranges are selected based on the type of defect to be identified in the different components); and
+Since the purpose of identifying the quality indication values is so that they can be compared to threshold ranges that are selected to identify such defects, the threshold ranges are selected based on the type of defect to be identified in the different components; however, Bellaish does not explicitly disclose that the threshold range is based on a risk level associated with each of the one or more installed components); and

 generate a marker in the image to identify the one or more installed components having the confidence value within the confidence value threshold range as an improperly installed component (the BRI for “marker”, based on para.
 [0045] of the present disclosure, is that it means any designation on the image identifying a region or item in the image, such as, for example, a bounding box, circle, oval, arrow, or the like; Fig. 18, para.
 [0253] of Bellaish discloses overlaying the image containing the construction error with a visual indication of the construction error, “wherein the overlay may include a visual indication of the construction error, and the visual indication may be based on the type of the construction error”; para.
 [0259] discloses that the visual indication marker may include “an arrow pointing on the location, with a polygon around the location”).